musabbozkurt/api-gateway-service/README.md

         * Fill the necessary fields.
             * This url can guide you -> https://examples.javacodegeeks.com/wp-content/uploads/2020/12/springboot-google-captcha-google-config-img1.jpg
         * Copy SITE KEY and SECRET KEY and add them into related fields that are in the api-gateway/src/main/resources/application.yml file
+        * HCaptcha integration was implemented in 4 different ways in com/mb/studentservice/api/controller/HCaptchaController.java (OPTIONAL)

-    * Postman can be installed (Optional) -> https://www.postman.com/downloads/
+    * Postman can be installed (OPTIONAL) -> https://www.postman.com/downloads/
         * If Postman is installed, import files that are under the postman_collection folder
         * How to import postman collection -> https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-postman-data